Lizhclee/Portfolio/README.md

 ## JavaProjects

-**DiceRoll.jar** is a graphical user interface where the user can roll two 6-sided dice.
+**Pig.jar** is a dice game utilizing Swing components, allowing the user to play against the computer.

 **Keypad.jar** is a graphical user interface containing number buttons, a clear button, and an enter button.
 At the top of the window, the